 The results on firm-specific skills, indicated by years of tenure, are slightly different.
 In this case as well, there is some evidence that apparent educational mismatch works as human capital compensation: in model 2, undereducation is associated with relatively long tenure and overeducation with comparatively short tenure.
 There is no relation, however, between tenure length and matched years of education.
 But obviously tenure is a subset of total experience, and in order to isolate the specific-skill part it is useful to compare tenure levels at similar levels of experience.
-When experience is held constant (model 3), only matched years of education are significantly related to tenure.
+When experience is held constant (model 3), matched years of education are significantly related to tenure.
 The association is positive, indicating that the amount of firm-specific skills is larger among the well-educated, but only to the extent that their job requires the achieved level of education.
 These results thus indicate that educational mismatch has a compensatory function with respect to general but not to firm-specific skills.

-Next, we examine the link between educational mismatch and verbal ability in model 4.
+Next, we examine the link between educational mismatch and verbal ability; see model 4.
 The pattern of results resembles the standard wage results (as described above).
 There is thus a strong positive association between education and ability up to the schooling level required by the job, and somewhat less strong but still significantly positive above that level, while workers with deficit schooling are significantly less able than correctly matched workers at the same job level but by a smaller amount than expected from their education alone.
-Finally, in Model 5 we show the result with regard to ill-health.
+Finally, in model 5 we show the result with regard to ill health.
 When one takes into account that we here study disabilities rather than abilities, and therefore have a reversal of signs, these results display clear substantive similarities to the previous ones.
-There is in other words a strong negative relationship between the level of required education above that level.
-The difference is not however very well established, p-value = .15.
-In contrast, there is no association between undereducation and ill-health, implying that the health of the undereducated is better than that of workers with similar educational qualifications and equal to that of their matched co-workers.
+There is in other words a strong negative relationship between the level of matched education on the job and health problems, and a similar yet weaker negative association for education above that level.
+The difference is not however very well established; the p-value is .15.
+In contrast, there is no significant difference between matched and deficit education (excess requirements) in their association with ill health, implying that the health of the undereducated is better than that of workers with similar educational qualifications and equal to that of their matched co-workers.